 The single greatest thing about Denver’s thriving culinary scene is its dynamic visionaries, risk-takers and virtuosos—the chefs and restaurateurs who push the envelope, dare to be different and embrace an ever-changing food landscape.
-And these top Denver restaurants, in particular, reflect the city’s remarkable diversity, allegiance to local farmers, ranchers and growers and relentless passion for raising the culinary bar.
-From sensational shrines to sushi to innovative food halls, modern Asian triumphs to exalted New American restaurants, there's never been a better time to take a bite out of The Mile High City.
+And these top Denver restaurants and food halls, in particular, reflect the city’s remarkable diversity, allegiance to local farmers, ranchers and growers and relentless passion for raising the culinary bar.
+From tapas bars to craft wineries, jazz supper clubs to cutting-edge food halls, there's never been a better time to eat and drink in The Mile High City.

 Swanky, boldly artistic and punctuated with a pair of stilettos at every turn, STK Denver, a chophouse from The ONE Group, a hospitality company with a portfolio of international restaurants, is turning heads in downtown with its thumping nightlife zeal, complete with pulsating music courtesy of a nightly DJ and a focal point bar frequented by local celebrities, mostly of the athlete persuasion.
 Chef William Tuggle spearheads the kitchen, which dispenses a wide variety of inventive salads, towering tiers of shellfish, traditional steakhouse side dishes and slabs of steer that run the gamut from filets to a hulking dry-aged porterhouse, all of which can be crowned with an optional sauce, including béarnaise and chimichurri.